team-telnyx/demo-node-telnyx/express-call-control/README.md

 ```
 $ git clone https://github.com/d-telnyx/demo-node-telnyx.git
+$ cd express-call-control
 ```

 ### Run

-Start the server `node index.js`
+Start the server `npm run start`

 When the application is started, express serves it to the port specified in the .env file (Default 8000), so you can sipmly take a look at the application at localhost:8000.

 **Note: You must enter phone number in E.164 format (i.e. +12345678910) for the call to be sent correctly.**

 Once everything is setup, you should now be able to:

-* Make calls to a specified outbound number
+- Make calls to a specified outbound number
-* Receive an inbound call
+- Receive an inbound call